robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 ```
 You can escape equal signs in keys with a backslash (`\=`) to prevent misinterpretation.

-Values of dictionary-like variables can be accessed by the dollar-syntax (`$`) followed by the key in square brackets (`[]`),
+Values of all dictionary-like variables can be accessed by the dollar-syntax (`$`) followed by the key in square brackets (`[]`),
 like `${USER1}[name]` for `Matti` and `${USER1}[address]` for `xxx`.
 No quotes are needed around the key name.

+If dictionaries are created in Robot Framework by using the `&{}` syntax, they are **ordered**,
+which means they persist assignment order of the key-value pairs and can be iterated,
+and **support attribute access**, allowing to reference dictionary keys using syntax like `${USER1.name}`.
+Dictionaries or dictionary-like values can also be created by keywords
+and might have a different data type and therefore can not be accessed by attribute access.

-Variables can also be used to set the accessed key dynamically.
+Variables can also be used to set the accessed key dynamically by using the variable in the square brackets.
 Assuming `${key}` contains the value `phone`, `${USER1}[${key}]` would resolve to `123`.

-Dictionary variables in Robot Framework are **ordered**,
-which means they persist their assignment order and can be iterated,
-and **support attribute access**, allowing you to reference dictionary keys using syntax like `${USER1.name}`.

-### Return values from keywords
+### Return values from Keywords

+> [!IMPORTANT]
+> LXX Be able to assign return values from keywords to variables (K2)

 In Robot Framework, values returned by keywords can be assigned to variables,
 enabling data to be passed between different keywords.